 Demonstrates opening an SFTP tab & programmatically driving a file download.
 Prior to running this script, the currently active tab must already be connected with the SSH2 protocol to a remote server that is capable of providing SFTP functionality; otherwise an error will occur and script execution will be halted.

 Store Command Results in the Clipboard

-An example script making an appearance in the Advanced Copy & Paste in SecureCRT video on our You Tube channel.
+Example script which made an appearance in the Advanced Copy & Paste in SecureCRT video on our You Tube channel.
 It can be used to automatically copy results of remote commands into the clipboard (so you don't even have to spend valuable time selecting the results with your mouse).

 Word Delimiter Rotation

-This example script shows one way of cycling through different delimiter sets for double-click word selection.
-Simply open SecureCRT's button bar and map a new button to run this script.
-Every time you press the button, SecureCRT's word delimiters for that particular session will change, rotating through 5 different word delimiter sets -- one of which being the set defined in Global Options.
+Shows one way of cycling through different delimiter sets for double-click word selection.
+Having mapped a button on SecureCRT's button bar to run this script, SecureCRT's word delimiters for the active session particular session will change with each button press, rotating through 5 different word delimiter set examples.